EpicsDAO/solv/README.md

 - Changed Mountpoint/Directory as the solana official docs
 - Removed unnecessary swapfile and ramdisk
-- Added solv s for solv Dashboard (no coding maintenance)
+- Added solv s for solv Dashboard (no command maintenance)

 Below is the migration guide for existing solv users.(Mainly TDS attendees)